 This multi-disciplinary approach has been shown to improve the management of seizures, medication and behaviour.
 Enabling intensive monitoring and early intervention, our expertise can often stabilise or improve complex health conditions, enhance social and personal development, and can reduce the risk of unexpected – potentially fatal – seizures.

 Working closely with our Education and Care teams, we can ensure a consistent approach, using a partnership model to deliver a personalised framework of assessment, delivery and evaluation to maximise individual outcomes.

-Every person who comes under our care receives a full multidisciplinary assessment before starting – which is regularly reviewed – whether they are attending our School or College, living in our Adult Care Home or participating in our Respite and Day Services.
+Every person who comes under our care receives a full multidisciplinary assessment before starting – which is regularly reviewed – whether they are attending our School or College, living in our Supported Living setting or participating in our Day Activities.
 The Health and Therapy Team play an essential part in these assessments.